 Choosing the best Honda car

 Honda majors on interior space, with all of its models offering clever solutions such the 'magic seat' system and practically shaped luggage areas.

 The Jazz is a case in point here.
 Despite being the size of a Ford Fiesta on the outside, it has the sort of space inside that you'd expect in cars of a much larger class.
 You can say the same about the Civic, too.

 The Civic and CR-V are constructed at Honda's UK manufacturing plant in Swindon.

-Now you're up to speed with Honda and its cars, take a look at our new and used car reviews.
+Now you're up to speed with Honda and its cars, take a look at our expert Honda car reviews.